Casque du Marboré: Access

-Access from Spain is possible up until the prairies of Ordesa Valley, or up till Bujaruelo valley,From France, one needs to travel to Gavarnie-Gèdre skiing resort, the nearest area to the sumit.
+Access from Spain is possible up until the prairies of Ordesa Valley, or up till Bujaruelo valley,From France, one needs to travel to Gavarnie-Gèdre skiing resort, the nearest area to the summit.

 From Ordesa, a 4 hour long upward journey is needed to reach the Goriz refuge (2,190 m ~ base camp needed to explore the area) and then follow the path which leads to la Brèche de Roland, before arriving at the pass located between la tour du Marboré and le Casque, from which one starts the final ascension.

 From Ordesa, one can also reach the pass, going up through the cirque de Cotatuero or the Carriata.

 From Gavarnie-Gèdre and Bujaruelo, one must go up to the Sarradets, then reach la brèche de Roland, carry on eastwards until the southern crest slope before finally reaching the pass.